dnlnln/sql-server-samples/samples/databases/wide-world-importers/workload-drivers/vehicle-location-insert/README.md

 2. Build the solution.

-3. Connect to the database and
+3. Connect to the database and run the script VehicleLocation.sql to create the memory-optimized and disk-based tables used for the comparison.

 4. Run the app and follow the instructions on-screen.
 Compare the time taken for On Disk and In Memory insertion.